• Skip to primary navigation

 Preparation instructions

 1. Soak the fava beans and the chickpeas overnight with plenty of water.
-Use two separate bowls, one for each pulse and remember to add a handful salt to the chickpeas bowl.
+Use two separate bowls, one for each pulse, and remember to add a handful of salt to the chickpea bowl.

 2. The next day drain the pulses and let them in a strainer for a while to eliminate all water as much as possible.
 If they are too wet, dry them with a towel or paper towel.